 for I am lonely and afflicted. -David, Psalm 25:16

 But these words of David point up something valuable about those times when we are feeling alone.
 Whether you are sola just for an evening, for a year, or longer, there is something unique about that status as far as your relationship with God is concerned.
 Loneliness sometimes prompts us to press deeper into fellowship with God, when otherwise we might ignore Him.
 Though it is a difficult place, being sola can also be a very fertile ground for spiritual growth.

 Over the years I’ve heard many people testify about how they grew the most in their relationship with God when they were sola, alone.
 Not that they do not appreciate companionship, but they realize it was in those times when they were alone that they bonded with Jesus like never before, and they wouldn’t trade it for anything.

 When there was no one else in their space, at least no one in the flesh, they took advantage of the opportunity to get to know Christ better.
 Since He was the only one available, they pursued Him.
 And when they did they realized something – Jesus was the only one they could not live without.
-That’s deep, but that realization would make their future relationships all the better.
+That realization was deep and acquired the hard way, but it would make their future relationships all the better.

 Single, maybe.
 Alone, never.

 It’s a new day with God.
 Run with it.